alkem-io/alkemio/docs/technical-design.md

 # Interacting: Users, Agents, Authentication & Authorisation

-This section describes the user model that is used for all interactions with Cherrytwist.
+This section describes the user model that is used for all interactions with Alkemio.
 Key is that this interaction model can work with both existing web paradigms as well as emerging Self Sovereign Identity (SSI) approaches.

 ## Users
 Each User of the platform has a their own profile, which then governs their interactions with the platform.